Journaly/journaly/docs/approach-docs/infrastructure-containers.md

 # A Containerized Approach Using Docker and Compose - Approach Doc

-I would like to propose the adoption of docker and docker-compose to begin containerizing the Journaly stack, starting with the database, paving the way for other servers or services that require installing software on a local development machine.
+I would like to propose the adoption of docker and docker-compose to begin containerizing the Journaly stack, starting with the database and the node web server, paving the way for other servers or services that require installing software on a local development machine.

 ## Details